LeshanieM/Inventrio/Inventrio/README.md

 # Inventrio (MERN Stack)

-Only the Frontend has been deployed, check it out from below link inventrio.vercel.app
+Only the Frontend has been deployed, check it out from below link: inventrio.vercel.app

 ## 📌 Description